A Randomized Experiment on Perceptions and Preferences towards Chinese Foreign Investments in Germany

 Randomization Unit

 The unit of randomization is at the household Level, but the actual data collection will be at the individual level, which means all individuals within the same household will be allocated to the same treatment (control) group.
-Although the actual implementation will still be at the individual level, in the sense that individuals within the same household won't be jointly administered the same questionnaire at the same time (but rather interviewed separately on his/her own).
+Although the actual implementation will still be at the individual level, in the sense that individuals within the same household won't be jointly administered the same questionnaire at the same time (but rather interviewed separately and independently on his/her own).

 Was the treatment clustered?